Are you expecting your first child? Learn how to hand-express in pregnancy

 What does participation involve?

-The ACE team will ask you to complete a questionnaire to gather demographic information and determine your thoughts around breastfeeding prior to birth (this takes approximately 10 minutes to complete).
+We will also ask you to complete a questionnaire (5-10 minutes to complete) to determine your thoughts around breastfeeding prior to birth and again when your baby is four-weeks-old.

-At 36 weeks gestation we will conduct a health check asking if you and your unborn baby are tracking as planned and are healthy.
-From your medical records, we will be collecting information on you and your baby’s medical information and how you fed your baby in hospital.
+From your medical records, we will be collecting information on you and your baby’s medical information, and how you feed your baby.

-After your baby's birth, we will either give you a call or send out an electronic survey at around one, four, eight, 12 and 16 weeks after the birth of your baby, to collect information around infant feeding.
+After your birth, we will give you a call at around one, four, eight, 12 and 16 weeks after the birth of your baby, to collect some more information.
 Calls will take approximately five minutes each.

 Optional: Provision of a colostrum sample

 Participants will also be given the opportunity to take part in an optional component of the study.
 This involves collecting a sample of colostrum or ‘first milk’ after the birth of their baby.
-The sample will be frozen for analysis at a later date to compare the nutritional profile of colostrum amongst first time mothers.
+The sample will be frozen for analysis at a later date to compare the nutritional profile of colostrum of mothers who hand express against colostrum of mothers who do not hand express.
+You will be asked at around 36 weeks gestation if you would like to be a part of this component of the study.

 This project is being conducted in collaboration with Edith Cowan University.